|| The Project

 Malaika Mathew Chawla

 Malaika is interested in human dimensions of wildlife.
 She has worked on human–jackal co-adaptation in rural landscapes of Goa.
-She is currently with James Cook University, Australia.
+She is currently with the Nature Conservation Foundation.

 Malaika is interested in human dimensions of wildlife.
 She has worked on human–jackal co-adaptation in rural landscapes of Goa.
-She is currently with James Cook University, Australia.
+She is currently with the Nature Conservation Foundation.

 Aditya Banerjee